erinmaus/glubglub/README.md

 **The program is super slow!**

 Well, it's only meant to be run maybe once per asset.
 Ever.
 Ok, maybe twice if the output is all messed up.
 It still saves dozens of hours of going through the boring process of clipping a thousnad images...
-And hey, if you're not me, why are you using it?
+And hey, if you're not me, why are you using it